 Trimming scissors are specially designed with rounded tips for safety reasons when dealing with sensitive surfaces of the skin including ears and noses.
 The blades are usually covered to ensure that they don’t come in touch with sensitive skin.
 You can obtain trimming scissors online or from your local pharmacy.
 Don’t forget to make an order for the rubbing alcohol.

 According to Dr. Jaliman, tweezers are safe to use in removing nose hair.
 However, this method may give a painful experience because it involves plucking.
 It is more painful to pluck several hair strands at once.
 If you can handle the pain in this method, health experts recommend that you should apply an antibiotic afterward.
 This will lower the risk of infection.
 Simply grip the hair firmly at its base and make one quick, sharp pull.
 There is no need of thinking about the fear of pain as it may make the hurt even worse.

 Manual VS Electric Trimmers

-Unlike electric ones, manual trimmers don’t require batteries or plugging.
+Unlike electric ones, manual trimmers don’t require batteries or plugs.
 In addition, they don’t lead to tickling in the nose that can be caused by vibrations.
-When working with manual trimmers, you must use your both hands.
-On the other hand, electric trimmer are fast and efficient and can be used with one hand.
-It is important to read all the instructions in the manual of nose hair trimmers for best results and lowered risk of injury.
+When working with manual trimmers, you must use both hands.
+On the other hand, electric trimmers are fast and efficient and can be used with one hand.
+It is important to read all the instructions in the manual of nose hair trimmers for best results and a lower risk of injury.